“End of an era?” – Phys.org

 Then again, a lot of big players boarded the struggle bus in 2015.
 The market for smartphones only ticked ahead by 10 percent (an estimate, as full figures aren’t out yet), the lowest since the iPhone shook things up in 2008.
 LG shipped 60 million smartphones and Samsung also took a hit.
 It shipped 320 million smartphones, a 2 percent decline, despite pumping out more than 20 different phones in 2015 alone.
 Apple released two.

-Yes, from 2007 to 2011, Apple could do no wrong.
+From 2007 to 2011, Apple could do no wrong.
 No one could compete with what the iPhone offered, and because of it, Apple’s phone tended to double in sales every year, like clockwork.
 But times have changed.
 The world is full of Android phones that look almost identical to the iPhone, which is why Android growth tends to sputter and spurt.
 Apple continues to climb, but its trajectory is determined by the innovations it packs into each new phone, and how many new hands those innovations appeal to.

 Loudmouths can make all the doom and gloom predictions they want, and point to Tim Cook’s warning that iPhone sales will decline slightly (year over year), as evidence that it’s curtains for Apple; they’re shortsighted.